ethlo/itu/README.md

 > Date and time formats cause a lot of confusion and interoperability problems on the Internet.
 This document addresses many of the problems encountered and makes recommendations to improve consistency and interoperability when representing and using date and time in Internet protocols.

-This project's goal it to do one thing and to do it right; make it easy to handle [Date and Time on the Internet: Timestamps](https://www.ietf.org/rfc/rfc3339.txt) and W3C [Date and Time Formats](https://www.w3.org/TR/NOTE-datetime) in Java.
+This project's goal is to do one thing and to do it right; make it easy to handle [Date and Time on the Internet: Timestamps](https://www.ietf.org/rfc/rfc3339.txt) and W3C [Date and Time Formats](https://www.w3.org/TR/NOTE-datetime) in Java.